 DalesRail is much more than a scenic train ride, it is an integrated package providing a full day out.
 You will find information about the many places that can be visited; the extensive guided walk programme led by experienced leaders from the Lancashire Rail Ramblers and the coach links that extend the rail journey to places the train cannot reach.

-DalesRail 2016 will operate on Sundays from 15th May 2016 through to Sunday 11th September 2016.
-The 2016 timetable has been published and gives details of operating days and times when the trains run.
+DalesRail has finished for 2016 and will restart on Sundays during May 2017.
+Details of the timetable, fares and operating days will be published as soon as they are available.
 Why not use the contact us section to let us know what you like (or dislike!) about DalesRail and ideas for how the service might be improved in the future?